Danvm94/cryptext/README.md

 The wireframe visually represents the placement of various elements, such as navigation, content sections, and other components, providing a clear blueprint for the website's overall structure and user interface.

-## Features

-- Responsive Design: It is designed to be fully responsive, ensuring optimal viewing and functionality across various device sizes.
-Whether accessed from a desktop computer, tablet, or smartphone, users can enjoy a seamless and immersive experience.

-- Interactive Elements: It incorporates interactive elements to enhance user engagement.
-Interactive forms and buttons, the website offers a dynamic and interactive interface, allowing users to easily interact with the encryption functionality and explore the content.

 ## Technologies Used